The answer lies in two brownfield competitive advantages.

 At Orennia, we’ve compiled retiring capacity data so investors looking for development sites have a head start.
 Our platform allows investors and developers to determine the revenue opportunity at these brownfield sites, and whether they are more profitable for storage, solar or wind projects.
 These elements help our clients gain a competitive advantage in bidding for valuable development sites.

 How are you evaluating brownfield opportunities?
-Get in touch with our team to learn how you can get ahead.
+Contact our team to learn how you can get ahead.

 Talk to our experts